 Deciding on donor type and profile

 In relation to the interview, we will thoroughly explain what it means to be an egg donor.
-If the candidate is interested in moving forward, we ask her to decide whether she wants to be ID Release or Non-ID Release, and whether to have a Basic or Extended Profile.
+If the candidate is interested in moving forward, we ask her to decide which type of donor she would like to be.

 Initial lab testing

 Our in-house nurses do an extensive screening procedure to ensure that the donor candidate is in good health and meets body mass criteria.
 We will also do a blood draw to check her AMH levels and collect a urine sample to check for chlamydia and gonorrhea.